This blog may contain affiliate links. Read our disclosure policy for more info.

 Cast a line in one of the 50 lakes within an hour’s drive of Clearwater!
 The fishing here is great whether you’re hoping to spend an afternoon fishing or head out on a multi-day fishing trip.
 The freshwater lakes and rivers are full of fish to catch.

 If you have kids along on your trip to Clearwater, visit the Clearwater Trout Hatchery.
 This hatchery stocks more than 300 lakes in BC with 3 million fish every year!
 The hatchery is free to visit and offers self-guided tours or guided tours during the busy summer months.
-The best part is you can try out or rent a rod here for free to learn to fish.
+The best part is you can try out or rent a rod here for free and learn/teach your kids how to fish.

 The area around Clearwater gets A LOT of snow, so it’s a snowmobiler’s dream.
 Rip through the powder bowls at Raft Peak north of Clearwater, which is easily one of the most popular places among sledders.